antaz/hikari/share/man/man1/hikari.md

   **x** is the sheet the _view_ is a member of and **y** is the sheet that is currently borrowing the _view_.

+* **public**

+  *Public* views are also displayed on the lock screen, in this case they will never accept input.
+Views that display sensible information should never be marked as *public*.

 Workspace
 ---------
 A _workspace_ is the set of views that are currently visible.
 Unlike in most